top of page

 • The now non-existing scalp stimulation called brushing (fingertip massage your scalp is okay!).

-• Itchiness can be patience testing, Dollylocks Lavender Refreshing Spray can be used to alleviate the itching.
+• Itchiness can be patience testing, Dreadlocks Naturally Moisture Mis can be used to alleviate the itching.
 Try putting it in the refrigerator before use for a cooling effect.

 • Tension can cause something called "Tension bumps" this is small redish pimple looking bumps that also itch.
 Mild case of this is normal and it will go away by itself in a few days.
 Severe case means your dreadlocks might be installed too tight and the section may need to be re-attached.
 Please contact me with pictures if this happens.